NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ```

 ```
 Hello!
-I am InfoBot, and I am here to provide you with information about the Employment Situation data published by the US Bureau of Labor Statistics every month.
-I can answer any questions you have about this data set.
-How can I assist you?
+I am the ABC Bot and I am here to assist you with any questions you may have about the ABC Company and its policies.
+How can I help you today?
 ```

 Let's inspect what happened under the hood: